 Meet my Grilled Chicken Fajita Salad… it is crave-worthy delicious.
-It is so easy because the chicken and vegetables are cooked on the grill loaded onto the salad which is tossed with a creamy avocado dressing.
+It is so easy because the chicken and vegetables are cooked on the grill and then loaded onto the salad, which is tossed with a creamy avocado dressing.
 It is Low-Carb and Gluten-Free!
 I also have a couple of tricky (good tricky, not bad:) marinating and grilling techniques that are going to knock your socks off!

 I originally shared this recipe on April 18, 2013.
 It included a giveaway which is now closed.
 I have updated the images and some of the text today.

 It’s May, which means that it’s National Salad Month!
 And like every May, I’ll be sharing salad recipes all month long.